Kavya75340/Student-Management-System/README.md

 ## 💡 Future Improvements

-* ✅ File-based persistence (save/load students)
+-   ✅ File-based persistence (save/load students)
-* 🔎 Search students by name or marks
+-   🔎 Search students by name or marks
-* 📊 Sort students by marks or alphabetically
+-   📊 Sort students by marks or alphabetically
-* 🖥️ GUI version using JavaFX or Swing
+-   🖥️ GUI version using JavaFX or Swing

 ---

 ## 🧑‍💻 Author

-* **Anurag** — Developer & Maintainer
+-   **Kavya** — Developer & Maintainer
-* 💬 Contributions and suggestions are welcome!
+-   💬 Contributions and suggestions are welcome!

 ---